 Second, attachment theory seems to have posited that attachment is some kind of a monolithic relational mind map that applies globally, but recent research shows that individuals can be attached in different ways to different people.
-Indeed the child can have a secure attachment to its mother, but an avoidant attachment to its father, and an anxious attachment to an aunt, etc. Indeed the research I link to above found that "the relationship between father-child and mother-child attachment was not significant" and "parents’ time away from their child was not a significant predictor of attachment."
-If attachment is context dependent, variable between relationships and not influenced by separation, then what really is its utility?
+Indeed the child can have a secure attachment to his mother, but an avoidant attachment to his father, and an anxious attachment to an aunt, and so on.
+Indeed, the research I link to above found that "the relationship between father-child and mother-child attachment was not significant" and "parents’ time away from their child was not a significant predictor of attachment."
+If attachment is context-dependent, variable between relationships, and not influenced by separation, then what really is its utility?

 Which leads to the third and most important issue.
 What relevance does attachment theory hold for clinical practice?
 On a basic level, it is often helpful for clients to understand common themes and dynamics in their relationship history, but that doesn't require a deep dive into attachment.
 The most common application is that attachment will somehow be "healed" through the therapeutic relationship.
 Sure, after a number of sessions over months or years, the client can and will grow to trust the therapist and may practice and rehearse a number of behaviors within the context of the relationship.
 And so, obviously, it comes to pass that the client feels securely attached to the therapist.
 I'm not knocking this; sometimes this is exactly what the client wants and needs.
 But what then?
 Does that mean that the client is now securely attached to other people?